 Second round at three months old

-After this, kittens and cats may need vaccinations annually
+After this, kittens and cats will need vaccination boosters

 Please check with your vet around any restrictions for waiting times between vaccinations as well as with neutering

 Please note that because of the current climate, it has not been possible to get vaccinations for all kitties.
 We appreciate the patience and understanding around this as we sometimes need to prioritise some cat’s medical issues over others’.

 It is essential that you neuter your kitten as soon as possible (kitties can get pregnant from around 4 months old), especially if you have a female and male cat living in the same space.
 It is also good for them to go through the procedure as young as possible since it allows their bodies to adjust to the change much more easily and be happier.
-Please consult your vet as each vet as soon as possible as some vets have waiting times for appointments.
+Consult your vet as each vet as soon as possible as some vets have waiting times for appointments.